shadowduality/scaling-umbrella/README.md

 # scaling-umbrella
-Python script that ingests Alien Vault API to check domain.
+Python script that ingests Alien Vault API to check domain and returns data in .json format.